Friday 19 June 2009

-Spectacular views it’s difficult to do them justice in words.
-We got a wakeup call at 1.00 am and were off to the mountain at 1.30 am arriving about 15 minutes later.
-As expected Mark decided to sleep in, who can blame him at 1 am start, 7 km hike up a mountain in the dark to wait for a sunrise.
+With views so spectacular it’s difficult to do them justice in words.
+We got a wakeup call at 1.00 am and were off to trek up Mt Sinai at 1.30 am arriving about 15 minutes later.
+As expected Mark decided to sleep in, who can blame him with a 1 am start and a 7 km hike up a mountain in the dark to wait for a sunrise.
 However in my case I just had to do it and it turned out to be a life highlight.

 We took the walking path, which still meant lots of rocks and other obstacles as opposed to the suicidal ”stairs” leaping from rock to rock.
 We got the last section ‘stairs’ after about 2 hrs and 40 minutes and then started the hard trek of 750 steps (basically arranged rocks of different sizes).
 As we were 2,500 meters above sea level and it was a long way up I found it a bit tough at the end but we all made it.